-6. Address environmental stewardship and climate adaptation.
-See Section 7.2.3 Protection & Restoration of Riparian & Naturalized Areas + Planting Trees (Environmental Stewardship), pg.
-29. Starting immediately and continuing as budget allows, plant young 7cm-8cm calliper long-lived shade trees where they will be needed and appreciated at maturity (an understanding of the anticipated future use of the park is required).
+5. Address environmental stewardship and climate adaptation.
+See Section 7.2.3 Protection & Restoration of Riparian & Naturalized Areas + Planting Trees (Environmental Stewardship).
+Starting immediately and continuing as budget allows, plant young 7cm-8cm calliper long-lived shade trees where they will be needed and appreciated at maturity (an understanding of the anticipated future use of the park is required).
 Young trees take years to become large canopy shade trees and appropriate tree selection and planting location is critical to their longevity.
 Select trees that will adapt to our anticipated drier summers and stormy winters, that will contribute to habitat and biodiversity, and that support the municipality's vision for VRP.
 Protect new trees from dogs, rabbits, lawn mowers and weed eaters, and any other animals or activities that may impede their healthy growth.
 Plant in staggered groups of 3 or more wherever possible to support a naturalized aesthetic.
 Note that trees cut down and disposed of have no effective carbon sequestration value.
 Grants for shade trees may be available.

-Priority areas for planting shade trees are near benches and picnic tables, near the play area and if possible within the pump track, in the fenced offleash dog areas, in anticipated areas for picnicking in the north half of the park, and adjacent the expanded parking areas.
+Priority areas for planting shade trees are near benches and picnic tables, near the play area and if possible within the pump track, and in the fenced off-leash dog area.
 Do not plant shade trees where they will conflict with riparian or proposed wetland areas, where they will conflict with activities in open grass lawns in the north or south halves of the park, or where they will cast shade on or otherwise interfere with the community gardens.